notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ### Highlighting

-Affects highlighting of selected text.
+Affects the highlighting of the selected text, which is referred to by the menu entries as the "Token".

 * **Style All Occurrences of Token** (previously **Mark All**)
     * _Note_: this section of the preferences was renamed v8.1.4; it was known as **Mark All** in v8.0 - v8.1.3